kisanms/Live_Tracker/README.md

   - Workhour data in admin showing for both emp and manager
   - Reset Password working now
 - **Jan 30**
-  -Finally the app is completed
+  - Finally the app is completed
+- **Jan 31**
+  - Because of free tier of firebase server issues occur

 ## 🎉 Features Implementation